AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 Since we did not tell `john` what hashing algorithm to use, the very first thing the program did was make an educated guess about the hash algorithm that was used to produce the hash value in the password file.
 Its guess is based on the contents of the hash value itself; the hash's length, the characters it contains, and other details can sometimes be used to deduce the hashing algorithm.
 In this case, `john`'s educated guess ("Raw SHA-1") happens to be correct, and JtR informs us that it will proceed as though we had invoked it with the `--format=raw-sha1` option.

-> :bulb: We can quiet these "warnings" by telling `john` to use a specific hash algorithm.
+> :beginner: :bulb: We can quiet these "warnings" by telling `john` to use a specific hash algorithm.
 We do this by passing the `--format` option and setting the option's value to a specific algorithm's name.
 You can ask `john` for a list of all the algorithm names it knows about by invoking it with no options.
 This will print some basic help.
 Look for the `--format` option in that output to read a list of hash format names `john` recognizes.
 >
 > In this example, I'm [using a shell's pipe](https://bash.cyberciti.biz/guide/Pipes) (`|`) to send `john`'s help message to [the `grep(1)` command](https://linux.die.net/man/1/grep) on a GNU/Linux system so I can focus on just the fifteen lines of text after (`-A 15`) wherever the `--format` option is described:
 >